 uniforms, mostly blue sweaters and shorts with white knee socks.
 Clothing styles changed significantly, especially after the Paris Student Riots of 1969.
 Boys less commonly wore short pants.
 French children today most wear jeans and other long pants, adopting a kind of pan-European style.

-We do not yet have a page on Georgia.
-We have begun a history page.
+Georgia has a fascinating history dating back millennia.
+It is not well know because the countrywas separated from Western Chrisendom for centuries.
+Since independence from the Soviet Union, the Georgian economy has benefitted from free market reforms.
 There are several important ethnic minorities in Georgia.
-The histories of Georgia and Armenia in the medieval era were linked as two small, isolated Christian kindoms.
+The histories of Georgia and Armenia in the medieval era were linked as two small, isolated Christian kingdoms.
 There was during the Tsarist era an important Armenian minority in Georgia.
 We are unsure how the Armenian minority fared during the Soviet era, but as a multi-ethnic country we think tht there was considerable acceptance of ethnic diversuity.
 About 6 percent of the modern Georgian population is Armenian.
 There was also a Russian minority.
 We also notice a small Greek populations.
 Greeks were found in many Black Sea ports (Georgia, Turkey, the Ukraine, and Romania).
 Georgia was absorbed into the Tsarist Empire at the beginning of the 19th century.
 Russians then moved to Georgia, primarily settling in Tbilisi.
 The population shift was not one-way.
 The most famous Georgian is of course Soviet dictator Joseph Stalin.
 He became a staunch Russian nationalist with little interest in Georgia.
 Georgia declared independence (1992).
 When relations between the two countries deteriorated, most Russians left Georgia amid mutual recrimiations.

 HBC has not yet been able to collect much information on the clothing worn by Greek boys.
 We have little historic information on Greece.
 We do note that the warm Medditeranean climate of Greece is an imprtant factors as was centuries of rule by the Ottoman Turks.
 After independence in the 19th centurty, European fashions began to have greater influence.
 This has been especially true since World War I (1914-18).
 One reader tells us that boys in Greece used to dress up for formal occasions, but this is now less common.
 The Greeks do have very distinctive kilt folk costumes.